EDUCATION SPENDINGAN AREA WHERE AMERICA SPENDS MORE AND GETS LESS

 time.
 Much of this content can act as a free online library - making

 much of the expenses of an over inflated educational system unnecessary.
+Make Digital Literacy a Part of the Curriculum Many schools still waste time teaching

 children outdated and unnecessary skills that they will never use in the